 3. If submitting ONLINE links, include them in your required email.
 Be sure to identify the links by title of the selection and provide any passwords necessary, so judges can easily access your audition.
 Links must remain active until results in the category are officially announced.
 PLEASE NOTE: The responsibility for the viability of links rests with the contestant.
 Please double-check that they work correctly.

 4. There are no other restrictions.
 No materials will be returned.

 TIMELINE for this competition:

 Final deadline for postmark or emailing applications: Tuesday, May 30, 2017.
 Applications will be acknowledged by email following that date.

 The entire competition process is generally completed before the end of the calendar year.
-Semi-finalists are announced in the summer, finalists in the fall, followed by winners—after which all certificates, evaluations and prizes are mailed.
+Semi-finalists are announced in the late summer, finalists in the fall, followed by winners—after which all certificates, evaluations and prizes are mailed.
 Specific dates for the announcement of each stage of the competition are posted in regular updates to the competition's blog and facebook pages.
 Find those links on the homepage of this website.

 The American Prize competitions are administered by Hat City Music Theater, Inc. (HCMT), the 501(c)3 not-for-profit organization based in Danbury, CT.